Mikael92002/Battleship/README.md

 # Battleship
-A take on the classic Battleship game implementing a rudimentary AI opponent.
+A take on the classic Battleship game implementing a smart AI opponent.